yardgnome18/GF_Repo/source/Chicken_EC.rst

 Oven
 -----
-400 F for 12 to 15 minutes or until cheese is browned
+400 F for 20 minutes or until cheese is browned

 Instructions
 -------------